SMU-CAA/shmtu-org/README.md

 # SHMTU ORG

-> 🌍 To get a subdomain for your own site.
+> 🌈 To get a subdomain for your own site.
+Pull request welcome.

-## Usage:
+## Usage

 Just append lines to `dns_records.yml` file as follows: